rust-lang/rfcs/text/0000-no-more-extern-crate.md

 backwards-compatibility hazard for crates which previously depended on a crate, didn't import it with `extern crate`, and had a root-level item with an overlapping name (although this seems like an extreme edge case).
+- `extern crate foo` has linking side effects even if `foo` isn't visibly used from Rust source.
+After this change, `use foo;` would have similar effects.
+This seems potentially undesirable-- what's the right way of handling crates which are brough in only for their side effects?